Tekali7/JumpJourney/README.md

 - Edge Version 118.0.2088.76

 ## Fixed Bugs

-* Bug: Score on screen and score on SweetAlert show different numbers (SweetAlert score is 1 higher)

-* Tried solutions:
-1. Use ++sec instead of sec++
-2. ClearInterval of the setInterval for the updateScore function
-3. Updating the score again after clearing the intervals by getting the score from the dom

-* Working solution: Decrement the value of "sec" by 1 with --sec

 * Bug: Collision detection doesnt function as intended or only on specific screen resolutions.